Nightly rates from $995 midweek; $1395 weekends.

 Thomas Brooks was born on the Isle of White and grew up in the shipping industry.
 He completed his shipbuilding apprenticeship at Royal Navy Base Dockyard, Plymouth, England and went to sea as a shipwright.
 During the 1850’s he was the sole survivor of a shipwreck in the Indian Ocean, and after his rescue settled in Newcastle, NSW Australia.

 Here, Mister Brooks forged a career as a successful shipbuilder, and then a shipowner trading to China and inter-colonial ports around the world.
 He was a director of the Newcastle Steamship Company and of the Newcastle County Building Society, a member of the Marine Board of Newcastle and a Lloyd’s Accredited Marine Surveyor.
 He also had local coal mining interests and financially backed the Newcastle School of Arts.
-In 1882, he was elected to Mayor of Newcastle.
+In 1882, he was elected as Mayor of Newcastle.

 THE HOME